steelcityamir/sts-proxy/README.md

 ```

 > [!NOTE]
-> The variables prefixed with `AWS_` are not required if you are running the app on an EC2 instance with an IAM role that has the requisite STS assume role permissions.
+> The `AWS_` prefixed variables are not needed if running on an EC2 instance with the required IAM role.

 ### 2. Run the application